 - 1. Under what circumstance can an asset fail that may lead to major economic, environmental, operational, and safety costs? - 2.
 What are the root causes of the failure? - 3.
 Can the failure be viably managed through proactive maintenance?
 If yes, it is best to minimize the possibility of the failure through proactive maintenance techniques, including on-condition maintenance and preventive maintenance. - 4.
-If proactive maintenance is neither technically nor financially feasible, then identify the best alternative maintenance task, which could be a combination of tasks, including the following: - a.
+If proactive maintenance is neither technically nor financially feasible then identify the best alternative maintenance task, which could be a combination of tasks including the following: - a.
 Unscheduled maintenance. - b.
 Equipment redesign. - c.
 Failure-finding tasks. - d.
 Modifications to operating procedures. - e.
 No scheduled maintenance (i.e., make no effort to anticipate).

-As part of Austroads' RCM study noted above, a number of ITS assets were considered as case studies.
+As part of Austroads' RCM study noted above, a number of traffic signal assets were considered as case studies.
 A group of practitioners went through the RCM process for these assets.
-Table 10 illustrates some of the key findings, specifically in this case, for communication systems (a type of ITS asset).
+Table 9 illustrates some of the key findings, specifically in this case, for inductive loop vehicle detectors (as part of a traffic signal).